SupercopV/Olive-landing-page/README.md

 # 🫒 Olive – Landing Page Recreation

-A pixel-perfect frontend recreation of the [Olive App](https://www.oliveapp.com/) landing page, built as part of the **Hire My Idea – Full Stack Developer Intern** assignment.
+A pixel-perfect frontend recreation of the [Olive App](https://www.oliveapp.com/) landing page.

 ---

 ## 🚀 Live Demo

 > [View Live on Vercel](#) <!-- Replace with your deployed URL -->

----

-## 📋 Assignment

-Recreate the Olive App homepage as closely as possible using any frontend framework or tooling of choice.

 ---